adobe/spectrum-web-components/packages/overlay/README.md

 `offset` defines the distance of the overlay content from the trigger, measured in pixels.

-`receivesFocus` tells the overlay stack to through focus into the overlay after it has opened.
+`receivesFocus` tells the overlay stack to throw focus into the overlay after it has opened.

 ## Example